The best advice you can get on what course to choose often comes from the students themselves.

 “I moved to Torrens from a different university in August 2018, and I have to say that this was a great choice for me.
 Lectures are much more interactive and interesting, the services provided by the university are great, and the content very resourceful.”

-The Bachelor of Business (Event Management) at Torrens includes content such as organizational structures and cultures, marketing strategies, legal frameworks and even the ‘journey mapping’ techniques used to track customer experience.
+The Bachelor of Business (Event Management) at Torrens includes content such as organisational structures and cultures, marketing strategies, legal frameworks and even the ‘journey mapping’ techniques used to track customer experience.

 “One day I decided I wanted a new challenge, so I wrote down my strengths and skills, and the top three jobs I would like to do.
 My sister told me I would be great at event management, and her knowing me the best, I looked into it and decided to give it a go.